pacphi/cf-app-inventory-report/README.md

 ```

-## How to run as a task on Cloud Foundry
+## How to run as a task on Pivotal Application Service

 To run the task